 Not only was it incredibly memorable, it is also 100% ethical.
 Make sure you read our Jungle Trekking in Bukit Lawang Guide to find out why this experience tops our list.

 What ethical wildlife tours have you been on?
-Share your recommendations and experiences with us in the comments below.
+We’d love to hear about your recommendations and experiences.